Last Updated on August 30, 2023

 The FTJA curriculum is designed to reinforce fundamental competencies via supervised practice, independent study, cooperative learning, observation, and skill display.

 Officers may pursue a variety of career opportunities in a variety of practice areas, or they can pursue a professional specialty such as military justice litigation, environmental law, or national security law.

-JAG Officers may work on a Fleet staff, assist Navy SEAL operations, or deploy abroad or at sea.
+JAG Officers may work on Fleet staff, assist Navy SEAL operations, or deploy abroad or at sea.

 Navy JAG Corps Officers serve as legal counsel wherever they are stationed.